 - Chris Sarandon, William Ragsdale, Amanda Bearse, Roddy McDowall, Stephen Geoffreys, Dorothy Fielding, Jonathan Stark

 - 106 min.

 - Release Date

 Made in the heyday of horror movies, the 1985 hit Fright Night works so well because its writer-director Tom Holland approaches the material with nostalgia for the genre’s origins.
 Holland embraces cliché horror tropes intentionally and reinvigorates them into a real-life setting (real-life for the 1980s, that is).
 Released in the prime of the slasher movie craze, when Friday the 13th, Halloween, and A Nightmare on Elm Street were all franchises well into their sequels, Holland develops something different, something with a consciousness.
 With a concept that revolves around what happens when a horror-loving teenage boy suspects his new neighbor to be a vampire, the result fondly remembers a simpler time for the genre, and predates Scream’s self-referential style by more than a decade.

 In the opening scene, horror movie aficionado Charley Brewster (William Ragsdale, of Herman’s Head fame) finally convinces his girlfriend, Amy (Amanda Bearse, later to become Marcy D’Arcy on TV’s Married with Children), to have sex after a year of waiting.
 But at that moment, Charley is distracted by something outside—he sees his new neighbors carrying a coffin into their basement cellar.
 Frustrated by Charley’s obliviousness to her readiness, Amy storms off, while Charley’s suspicions grow.
 The next day, he sees a female escort going into the neighbor’s house (perpetually shrouded in fog), and later, he hears screams.
 It’s not long before the news reports on a string of murders in Charley’s own Small Town, USA.
-All of his suspicions are confirmed when, playing peeping tom one night, he spies through his window the charismatic neighbor, Jerry Dandrige (Chris Sarandon), reveal fangs to kill another female victim.
+All of his suspicions are confirmed when, playing peeping tom one night, he spies through his window the charismatic neighbor, Jerry Dandrige (Chris Sarandon), who reveals his fangs and kills another female victim.
 Except Jerry happens to look across the way to notice Charley spying.